By Jonathan Ortiz, Sabrina Sucato, and Barbara Reina

 View this post on Instagram

 “We wanted to create a space where people could step back in time,” says owner Samantha Ramos.
-Fresh flowers and antiques create a warm, relaxing atmosphere to enjoy an afternoon of assorted sandwiches, scones, miniature cakes, pastries, and a choice from 95 different varieties of loose-leaf tea.
-House-made desserts, using recipes that have been handed down from generation to generation, are baked daily.
+Fresh flowers and antiques create a warm, relaxing atmosphere to enjoy an afternoon of assorted sandwiches, scones, miniature cakes, pastries, and a choice from over 95 varieties of loose-leaf tea.
+House-made desserts using recipes that have been handed down from generation to generation are baked daily.

 Millerton

 No Hudson Valley tea tour is complete without a trip to the OG.
 In fact, Harney & Sons sachets are what many of the region’s tea rooms choose to serve in their pots.
 A longtime local favorite, Harney is known for its beautiful flavors sourced from across the globe.
-In Millerton, the tasting bar and lounge stocks 250 varietals to pair with an elegant brunch or lunch.
+In Millerton, the tasting bar and lounge stocks 250 varieties to pair with an elegant brunch or lunch.
+Take the website’s convenient quiz to find out which tea is perfect for you.

 Expect all the brand’s signature sips, including Elyse’s Blend, Hot Cinnamon Spice, Tower of London, and more.
-They’re just the thing to wash down prosciutto sandwiches or salads tossed with smoked salmon and capers.
+They’re just the thing to wash down prosciutto sandwiches or salads tossed with green apple and candied pecans.
 The Millerton space is cozy and quaint, making it a dream for afternoon dates and classy brunches with friends in Dutchess County.
-While Harney’s black and greens are understandably popular, its fermented pu’er blends are like the champagnes of the tea world.
+While Harney’s black and greens are understandably popular, its fermented pu-erh blends are like the champagnes of the tea world.

 White Plains